-Helene Nicola Benedikta Freiin von Brandt is the younger sibling of the Von Brandt twins, as well as the youngest and only daughter in the family.
+Helene Nicola Benedikta Freifrau von Brandt is the younger sibling of the Von Brandt twins, as well as the youngest and only daughter in the family.
 The fact that Lisette reminded the Von Brandt brothers of their sister so much was what got them to take a liking to her, in one way or another.

-She has a warm, charming personality, eager to please others.
+Helene has a warm, charming personality, eager to please others.
 A bit shy at first, she warms up once she situates herself, and her sociability takes over.
 She especially shines when she performs for a crowd.
 She is as bright as her brothers and like them, also skipped a grade.
 She was born with synesthesia (particularly chromesthesia), which she inherited from her mother, as well as perfect pitch.

 In fact, Helene urged Vinzenz to find an alternative treatment to their father's 'combat fatigue', after witnessing him losing parts of his memory to electro-shock therapy and blaming his problems on Jews.
 She even revealed later to Vinz that she was part of the German Resistance, after discovering that he was involved in it as well.
 She gave Vinz her full support in his 'search for the cure'.

 Unfortunately, she lost her life aboard the MV Wilhelm Gustloff, just as she and her remaining family fleeted the atrocities of WWII.